mkapur/sab-2021-doc/_main.md

 \begingroup\fontsize{10}{12}\selectfont

 \begin{longtable}[t]{r>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}>{\centering\arraybackslash}p{1.83cm}}
-\caption{\label{tab:manageES}Recent trend in the overfishing limits (OFL), the annual catch limits (ACLs), the total landings, and total mortality (mt).
-Note that the Acceptable Biological Catches (ABCs) and ACLs are equal because the stock is estimated to be above 40\% of the unfished spawning biomass.}\\
+\caption{Recent trend in the overfishing limits (OFL), the annual catch limits (ACLs), the total landings, and total mortality (mt).
+Note that the Acceptable Biological Catches (ABCs) and ACLs are equal because the stock is estimated to be above 40\% of the unfished spawning biomass, and the PFMC has not seen fit to lower the ACLs for other reasons.}\\
 \toprule
 Year & OFL & ACL & Landings & Total Mortality\\
 \midrule